bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

 =====================================

-Stochastic Gradient Langevin Dynamics (SGLD) combines the ideas of Langevin Monte Carlo (Equation 11) with Stochastic Gradient Descent (Equation 12) given by:
+Stochastic Gradient Langevin Dynamics (SGLD) combines the ideas of Langevin Monte Carlo (Equation 10) with Stochastic Gradient Descent (Equation 11) given by:

 .. math::

     \Delta \theta_t &= \frac{\epsilon_t}{2} \big (\nabla \log[p(\theta_t)] + \frac{N}{n} \sum_{i=1}^n \nabla \log[p(x_{ti} | \theta_t)]\big) + \varepsilon \\
     \varepsilon &\sim N(0, \epsilon_t)  \\
-    \tag{19}
+    \tag{18}

 This results in an algorithm that is mechanically equivalent to SGD except with some Gaussian noise added to each parameter update.
-Importantly though, there are several key decisions:
+Importantly though, there are several key choices that SGLD makes:

 * :math:`\epsilon_t` decreases towards zero just as in SGD.
 * Balance the Gaussian noise :math:`\varepsilon` variance with the step size :math:`\epsilon_t` as in LMC.
-* Ignore the Metropolis-Hastings updates (Equation 9) using the fact that rejection rates asymptotically go to zero as :math:`\epsilon_t \to 0`.
+* Ignore the Metropolis-Hastings updates (Equation 8) using the fact that rejection rates asymptotically go to zero as :math:`\epsilon_t \to 0`.

-This algorithm has the advantage of SGLD of being able to work on large data sets (because of the mini-batches) while still computing uncertainty (using LMC-like estimates).
+This algorithm has the advantage of SGD of being able to work on large data sets (because of the mini-batches) while still computing uncertainty (using LMC-like estimates).
 The avoidance of the Metropolis-Hastings update is key so that an expensive evaluation of the whole dataset is not needed at each iteration.

-The intuition here is that in earlier iterations this will behave much like SGD stepping towards a local maximum because the large gradient overcomes the noise.
-In later iterations though with a small :math:`\epsilon_t`, the noise dominates and the gradient plays a much smaller role resulting in each iteration bouncing around the local maxima via a random walk (with a bias towards the local maximum from the gradient), and in between the two extremes, the algorithm should vary smoothly.
-Thus with carefully selected hyperparameters, you can pretty closely sample from the posterior distribution (more on this later).
+The intuition here is that in earlier iterations this will behave much like SGD stepping towards a local minimum because the large gradient overcomes the noise.
+In later iterations with a small :math:`\epsilon_t`, the noise dominates and the gradient plays a much smaller role resulting in each iteration bouncing around the local maxima via a random walk (with a bias towards the local minimum from the gradient).
+Additionally, in between these two extremes, the algorithm should vary smoothly.
+Thus with carefully selected hyperparameters, you can *effectively* sample from the posterior distribution (more on this later).

 What is not obvious though is that why this should give correct the correct result.
-It surely will be able to get close to a local maximum (similar to SGD) but why would it give the correct uncertainty estimates without the Metropolis-Hastings update step?
-The next subsection explains this using the reasoning from [Welling2011].
+It surely will be able to get close to a local minimum (similar to SGD) but why would it give the correct uncertainty estimates without the Metropolis-Hastings update step?
+This is the topic of the next subsection.

 Correctness of SGLD
 -------------------